Hifisonix X-Altra RIAA Phono EQ Preamp

 Hello Matej.

-The S/N improvement over an NE5534A with a MM cartridge connected approaches 5 dB which is not insignificant.
+The S/N improvement over an NE5534A with a MM cartridge connected approaches 5 dB which is significant.

 Certainly vinyl surface noise is much higher than the preamp stage.